iDigBio/idb-portal/README.md

 ## Stand-alone Map module Use

-Embedding the specimen in a website is easy.
+Embedding the specimen map in a website is easy.
 The following is an example HTML code for simply adding the map to a web page.

+The following code assumes you know basic HTML structure and how to use the JavaScript library jQuery.
+In this example the map is initialized with the element ID of an HTML DIV tag that will contain the map.
+The map is then queried using the same query format as designed for the [iDigBio Search API Query Format] link](https://github.com/idigbio/idigbio-search-api/wiki).

 ```html
 <html>